-This session is a great way to develop your top end speed and power, as well as working on your sustained pace.
+This session is a great way to develop your top-end speed and power, as well as work on your sustained pace.

 6x 5min VO2 Max + 40min Threshold